 Before joining the Department of Education, Mohamed served as the Director of Development for the Edmund A. Walsh School of Foreign Service at Georgetown University and managed the university’s advancement strategy in the Middle East, where he focused on major gifts and strategic engagement.
 Previously, he developed international partnerships and led donor development efforts for the Krasnow Institute for Advanced Study at George Mason University.
 He has advised a variety of clients on organizational strategy, doing business in emerging markets, intercultural communication, and cultural competency in international philanthropy.
 He speaks fluent Arabic and basic Spanish, is a Truman National Security Fellow and is the author of a children’s book about stereotypes.
 He holds a Bachelor’s degree from Clemson University, a Master’s degree in Higher Education from Vanderbilt University, and an MBA from Georgetown University’s McDonough School of Business.

-Maysam Ali is Assistant Director of the Stevens Initiative.
-She was previously Deputy Director of Middle East Programs, leading Partners for a New Beginning (PNB), an economic development initiative promoting job creation the MENA region.
-In this role, Maysam launched PNB chapters in Jordan, Egypt, Libya, Algeria, Tunisia and Morocco, and forged partnerships with U.S.-based businesses and early-stage investors to support the region’s entrepreneurship ecosystem.
-She also launched the Levant Program, a policy program focusing on key economic, political, and social issues in Syria, Lebanon, and Jordan.
-Previously, she worked as a reporter in the UAE and Lebanon.
-Maysam was named a 2016 Asia 21 Fellow by Asia Society, offered to young leaders with outstanding achievement, commitment to public service, and a proven ability to make the world a better place.
-Maysam was a Sunrise Fellow at the School of Advanced International Studies at the Johns Hopkins University, where she completed a Masters in International Economics and Middle East Studies.
+Maysam Ali is Assistant Director of the Stevens Initiative, a public-private partnership bringing together youth in the United States and the Middle East and North Africa through online education technology programs.
+She was previously Deputy Director of Middle East Programs, leading Partners for a New Beginning, an economic development initiative promoting job creation the MENA region.
+In this role, Maysam launched boards comprised of business and civic leaders in Jordan, Egypt, Libya, Algeria, Tunisia and Morocco, and forged partnerships with US-based businesses and early-stage investors to support the region’s entrepreneurship ecosystem.
+She also launched the Levant Program, a policy program focusing on key economic, political, and social issues pertaining to Syria, Lebanon, and Jordan.
+Prior to that, she worked as a reporter in Dubai and Beirut.
+Maysam holds a Masters in International Economics and Middle East Studies from the Johns Hopkins’ School of Advanced International Studies.
+Maysam was named an Asia 21 Young Leader, offered to individuals selected through a highly competitive process based on outstanding achievement, commitment to public service, and a proven ability to make the world a better place.

 Danah Dajani is Regional Manager of the Stevens Initiative.
 She has over 17 years of experience in the field of youth development, education and socio-economic development in various national and international organizations.
 Danah previously served as Country Director for Digital Opportunity Trust Jordan, Deputy Director General of the Jordan River Foundation, and prior to that, Director of Madrasati, an initiative launched by Queen Rania to mobilize the resources of individuals, private companies, and organizations to improve the physical and educational learning environments of Jordan’s most neglected public schools.
 She holds two Master’s degrees: one in Social Research from the University of Bath (UK) and one in Gender and Development from the University of Sussex (UK).
 She is a Chevening scholar and an Eisenhower fellow.